 Compassionate Injury Attorneys Assisting Families in Stuart and Beyond

 Under Florida law, a family who has lost a loved one due to the negligent or reckless conduct of a person, business, or governmental entity may pursue a wrongful death lawsuit against the party or parties responsible.
 Fatal accidents can occur in numerous settings, including car or truck crashes, the use of a defective or dangerous product, medical malpractice, or on-the-job accidents in which a third party’s fault contributed to the worker’s death.
-The experienced injury lawyers at Donaldson & Weston can advise families in Stuart and the surrounding communities on how to pursue the damages that they deserve for the loss of a loved one.
+The experienced compassionate injury lawyers at Donaldson & Weston can advise families in Stuart and the surrounding communities on how to pursue the damages that they deserve for the loss of a loved one.

 Bringing a Wrongful Death Claim under Florida Law

 Wrongful death lawsuits must be thoroughly investigated as soon as possible after an accident in order to limit the disappearance or spoliation of evidence.
 There are other important reasons to seek counsel soon after a fatal accident.
 The statute of limitations, the outer time limit for filing a lawsuit, is shorter in a wrongful death case than in a case involving a non-fatal injury, and it is usually essential to comply with this rule in order to preserve the right to compensation.
+Compassionate injury lawyers help in these cases.

-Under the Florida Wrongful Death Act, surviving family members of a victim whose life ended in a fatal accident may be entitled to damages for the loss of the deceased person’s companionship, instruction, guidance, and protection.
+Your compassionate injury lawyer will inform you that under the Florida Wrongful Death Act, surviving family members of a victim whose life ended in a fatal accident may be entitled to damages for the loss of the deceased person’s companionship, instruction, guidance, and protection.
 Also, the decedent’s estate may seek payment for medical expenses, burial expenses, and lost net earnings.
 When calculating damages, expert witnesses may explore factors such as the deceased person’s occupation, wages, age, marital status, and other related considerations.